-Elastic net: We use the elastic net regularization developed by Zou and Hastie (2005).
-The underlying model is very similar to the logistic regression, except that the elastic net model penalizes model complexity.
-The penalty term is a linear combination of the lasso and ridge methods; lasso tends to drop poor predictors while ridge tends to shrink their coefficients towards zero, so elastic net combines both.
-As opposed to tree-based models, the elastic net regression requires pre-specification of the exact functional form for the predictors in the prediction equation.
-Therefore, we purposefully build a fairly complex model, where we include all the predictors, their four-way interactions, and all the interactions with the quadratic, cubic, and quartic terms of the age variable.
+We use the elastic net regularization developed by Zou and Hastie (2005).
+The underlying model is very similar to the logistic regression except that the elastic net model penalizes model complexity.
+The penalty term is a linear combination of the lasso and ridge methods; lasso tends to drop poor predictors, while ridge tends to shrink their coefficients toward zero, so elastic net combines both.
+As opposed to tree-based models, the elastic net regression requires prespecification of the exact functional form for the predictors in the prediction equation.
+Therefore, we purposefully build a fairly complex model, where we include all of the predictors, their four-way interactions, and all of the interactions with the quadratic, cubic, and quartic terms of the age variable.
 We rely on the regularization to simplify the model and prevent overfitting.

-Card and Krueger's linear probability model: This is a trial and error method employed by Card and Krueger (1995).
+Card and Krueger's Linear Probability Model

+This is a trial and error method employed by Card and Krueger (1995).
 We follow the functional form proposed on page 135.
-They estimate a linear probability model using the following independent variables: a set of three-way interaction variables between teen, non-white, and gender indicators; three-way interaction variables between young adult (age 20-25), non-white, and gender indicators; three-way interactions of age, categorical education, and gender variables; quadratic and cubic terms of the age variable; indicator variables for Hispanic, and non-white individuals.
-We can think of the Card and Krueger's model as a sort of lasso approach to predictor selection, but where the regularization is based on subjective judgment instead of a formal learning algorithm.
+They estimate a linear probability model using the following independent variables: a set of three-way interaction variables between teen, nonwhite, and gender indicators; three-way interaction variables between young adult (aged 20-25), nonwhite, and gender variables; quadratic and cubic terms of the age variable; and indicator variables for Hispanic and nonwhite individuals.
+We can think of the Card and Krueger model as a sort of lasso approach to predictor selection but where the regularization is based on subjective judgment instead of a formal learning algorithm.

-4.2 Precision-Recall Curves and Predicted Probabilities
+B. Precision-Recall Curves and Predicted Probabilities